microsoft/ApplicationInsights-Java/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

 Submitting a PR with an example reproducing the issue in [this repository](https://github.com/microsoft/ApplicationInsights-Java-Repros) would make it easier for the Application Insight maintainers to help you.
+Before doing this, you have to fork this repository.

 ### System information
 Please provide the following information: